Skip to main content

 • Monitor resource usage (cache and disk) and active connections.
 You can set up alerts for notification on these metrics.

-• Drill-down into the underlying queries and use the the Sumo Logic Log Overlay feature to correlate performance metrics with underlying logs to identify the root cause of performance degradations.
+• Drill-down into the underlying queries and correlate performance metrics with underlying logs to identify the root cause of performance degradations.

 MongoDB Atlas dashboards